fabioveneto/toggle-mac-lid-sleep/README.md

 - **Disable lid-close sleep** — prevents sleep when the lid closes (checkmark = active); thermal watchdog runs while this is ON
 - **Caffeinate (lid open)** — prevents idle sleep while the lid is open; display may still turn off (checkmark = active); no watchdog
+- **Caffeinate + screen off** — prevents idle sleep and turns the display off immediately; useful for short commutes where you want to keep processes running without the screen on; auto-unchecks when the lid closes; no watchdog
 - **Thermal / CPU Usage** — live readings, shown only while lid-close sleep is ON
 - **Quit** — restores `disablesleep 0` and kills caffeinate before exiting